Deep sea sport fishing off of Providenciales with Catchin' Caicos.

 A red lionfish at Smith's Reef, Providenciales.

-Another fishing genre that’s increasing in popularity in the Turk and Caicos is lionfish hunting.
+Another type of fishing that's practiced in the Turks and Caicos is lionfish hunting.

-The lionfish is a venomous and invasive fish from the Indo-Pacific that’s taking hold in the warmer Atlantic waters.
-The lionfish preys on smaller reef fish and has an insatiable appetite, which can damage and change existing food chains, and ultimately result in reef deterioration.
+The lionfish is a venomous fish native to the Indo-Pacific, and it is invasive in the Turks and Caicos Islands.
+Lionfish preys on smaller reef fish, reproduces very quickly, and has an insatiable appetite, all of which can damage and change existing food chains and ultimately deteriorate the reef.

 The spines on the lionfish are capable of causing an extremely painful sting to humans, which in rare cases can cause temporary paralysis.

-The most common method for catching lionfish both in the Turks and Caicos and globally is by spear or pole spear, and in fact, the lionfish is the only species in the country that may be collected in nature reserves and national parks, be speared, and be harvested with scuba diving equipment.
+The most common method for catching lionfish, both in the Turks and Caicos and globally, is by spear or pole spear.
+Lionfish is the only species in the Turks and Caicos Islands that you can spear, collect in nature reserves and national parks, and harvest using scuba diving equipment.
 It’s not a typical practice to hook lionfish.

 Fishing Companies